 Lynda has been recognized in her community with a Queen Elizabeth II Diamond Jubilee Medal in 2012, and she and her husband were recognized with a Lifetime Achievement Award from the Greater Victoria Chamber of Commerce in 2016.
 Lynda and her family have been longtime supporters of the BC Cancer Foundation.

-Alice Laberge is currently a corporate director of the Royal Bank of Canada, Potash Corporation of Saskatchewan, Russel Metals and the Canadian Public Accountability Board (CPAB).
-She previously was chair of SilverBirch Holdings Inc. and a director of Delta Hotels, BC Hydro, Catalyst Paper and Fincentric Corporation.
+Alice Laberge is currently a corporate director of Mercer International Inc., Nutrien Ltd, Russel Metals and the Canadian Public Accountability Board (CPAB).
+She previously was chair of SilverBirch Holdings Inc. and a director of the Royal Bank of Canada, Delta Hotels, BC Hydro, Catalyst Paper and Fincentric Corporation.

-In addition to her role as director with the Foundation, Alice is currently also on the committee of the Institute of Corporate Directors (BC Chapter).
+In addition to her role as director with the Foundation, Alice is currently also on the Advisory Council of the Institute of Corporate Directors (BC Chapter).